dskarbrevik/Analyzing-Forum-Text/README.md

-# User Lifecycle Prediction in Gaming Community Forums
+# User Lifecycle Prediction in Overwatch Gaming Community Forum

-W266 Course Project
+Project for Berkeley NLP Course
-David Skarbrevik
+Author: David Skarbrevik

+You can read my corresponding [white paper](/final_paper.pdf) on this project.

+Or alternatively explore my analysis in this [main jupyter notebook](/Overwatch_Forum_Analysis.ipynb).

 Main features of this repo currently:
 * **"final_paper.pdf"** is the white paper of this project.